Keeping Your Immune System Healthy

 How Diabetes Impacts Your Immune System

 Type 1 diabetes is an autoimmune disease.
 There is not enough evidence to identify the cause but we know that our immune system insulin-producing cells are destroyed.
-We now know that people with Type 1 diabetes are more likely to have a co-occurring autoimmune disorder.
+We now know that people with type 1 diabetes are more likely to have a co-occurring autoimmune disorder.
 The reason that co-occurring autoimmune disorders are so common isn’t yet known.
 We also know that hyperglycemia can affect our immune system’s response so it would represent a barrier for recovery and fighting virus and bacteria.
-This does not happen only in T1D but other types of diabetes as well.
+This does not happen only in type 1 diabetes (T1D) but other types of diabetes as well.

 Essential Nutrients for a Strong Immune System

 Another way you can protect your immune system is through nutrition.
 With a healthy diet, food can help protect you against illnesses and help improve recovery.
 Different foods contain different quantities and types of nutrients and micronutrients.
 Therefore it is important to include a variety of food groups in your diet.
 Vitamins A, B6, C, E, magnesium and zinc play important roles in our immune function.

 How Vitamins + Minerals Help Your Immune System

 Vitamins and minerals are known as essential micronutrients.
 Even though they are needed for our health, our bodies can’t make them on our own or enough of essential micronutrients, therefore, they must be obtained through food.
 There are nearly 30 vitamins and minerals the human body can’t make on its own.
 A healthy diet will include different groups of foods that contain some of these nutrients.